tarekllf01/file-mgr-tarek/readme.md

-steps for the installation
+Steps for the installation.

-open the command window and follow the steps
+Open the command window and follow the steps

 1. git clone https://github.com/tarekllf01/file-mgr-tarek.git
 2. composer install